One of the verses that has meant a great deal to me is 1 Timothy 6:12:

 What a wonderful verse and rally for us to adhere to and strive for!
 Nothing is sweeter than serving the One who has given us so much!
 We are saved by God’s grace and we are his special treasure.
 God continues to teach me to lay down my selfish ambitions and agendas and to “be present” in service with humble respect for those I walk with daily.
 I am thankful and blessed to be able to serve.

-As National Volunteer Week draws to a close, we celebrate our many FAC volunteers, including Craig Jones!
-Craig serves Jesus by serving others with a variety of teams here at FAC.
-Learn more about volunteering at FAC!
+As National Volunteer Week draws to a close, we celebrate FAC volunteers, including Craig Jones!
+Craig is serving Jesus by serving others through FAC.
+Learn more about volunteering using your skills and interests.